 Mentoring CEOs in the not for profit sector

-Alongside her day job Catherine joined a scheme that matched ladies from the commercial sector to female CEOs in not for profit organisations.
-Supporting these lady CEOs made her realise she had a real liking for being a mentor and supporting other C-suite individuals.
+Alongside her day job Catherine joined a scheme that matched women from the commercial sector to women CEOs in not for profit organisations.
+Supporting these CEOs made her realise she had a real liking for being a mentor and supporting other C-suite individuals.

 Catherine found she was addressing two common issues; self confidence; and self esteem.
 She discovered her real passion is to help people overcome these.